fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.11.3 =
+* [Added] Adds a REST endpoint `/wp-json/invp/v1/feed-complete` to help inventory clients run an action hook `invp_feed_complete` after an inventory update has completed.
+* [Fixed] Prevent prev and next buttons in flexslider carousels from covering the width of an entire thumbnail.
+* [Fixed] Prevent YouTube embeds from interfering with photo sliders.

 = 14.11.2 =
 * [Fixed] Compatibility fixes for WordPress 6.3.
 Stops using the `enqueue_block_editor_assets` hook in favor of the new `enqueue_block_assets`.
 Stops using the `post__not_in` query variable on the `parse_query` hook.